zedchance/blues_bot.py/README.md

 ```

 ### Scores
-`!b help Scores` shows a list of the command available
+`!b help Scores` shows a list of the commands available
 ```
 Score commands used to pull stats from hiscore page.
 This includes LMS, Bounty Hunter, and clue scrolls.